 Exclusive Announcements & Presales

 June will be a big month in the world of exclusives for most of the major companies.
-We already have details on several of the Comic-Con exclusives from Funko, though there’s still plenty more to be announced before the convention.
-Both fan favorites Hasbro and Mattel have been unusually quiet so far, but we fully expect their announcements to start rolling in any day now.
+We already have details on some exclusives from fan favorites like Mattel and NECA, with online pre-sales set for both for later though this month — though there’s still plenty more to be announced before the convention.
+Hasbro has been unusually quiet so far, but we fully expect their announcements to start rolling in any day now.

-Hundreds of attendees already have their parking for San Diego Comic-Con secured, but if you weren’t so lucky in this year’s parking lottery, then parking will open back up to the general public on June 4 at 10AM PT.
-Currently, only the Convention Center and Hilton Bayfront (except on Preview Night) lots are full — so there should be plenty of options left over for everyone else, even if they’re a bit further out.
+Hundreds of attendees already have their parking for San Diego Comic-Con secured, but if you weren’t so lucky in this year’s parking lottery, then parking will open back up to the general public on June 20 at 10AM PT.
+Currently, only the Convention Center and Hilton Bayfront lots are full — so there should be plenty of options left over for everyone else, even if they’re a bit further out.

 Expect this to be a big, big month for San Diego Comic-Con offsite announcements.
-There’s this year’s Conan appearance, the makeover on what was once Petco’s Interactive Zone (now The Comic-Con Experience), this year’s Symphony offerings, and more offsites that we probably know nothing about.
+There’s this year’s Conan appearance, the return of the Interactive Zone at Petco Park, and more offsites that we probably know nothing about.
+And while not officially offsites, we can’t wait to see this year’s MTS trolley wraps, which should start going up very soon.

 You can always find a list of offsites on our event calendar.